 or is it a distraction?
 Can you position the camera far enough

 away from the subject to get a small depth of field?

 - Is it free from problematic lighting issues (large windows,

 - Enough room to set up lights?

-- Adequate power sources for lights and monitors?
+- Is there AC power for lights and other gear?

 - B-roll opportunities?

 - Discuss clothing/makeup requirements with your interview subjects.